 Family Self-Sufficiency Program

 The Family Self-Sufficiency (FSS) program can help you increase your skill levels, education and employment to become self-supporting.
+The FSS Program is open to households, with or without children, that meet our eligibility requirements (see below).

 This program is voluntary and is open to all families living in public housing or receiving a Housing Choice Voucher (Section 8).
 The program combines stable and affordable housing with staff support to help participants get access to what they need to reach their goals.
 The program also contributes money to a savings account on behalf of participants as their income from employment increases.